nathanmcnulty/MMS2024FLL/entra-entitlement-management/examples/conditional-access/travel-exclusion/travel-exclusion.md

 # Travel exclusions

-Purpose of this example
+Geo-blocking policies are still surprisingly effective in many cases.
+For organizations that only operate in a few countries or a majority of users do not travel, geo-blocking is a great policy to have in place and alert on.

+This example allows users who are travelling to blocked countries to be excluded from the policy for 7 days where the user can extend access if needed.
+You can customize the policy settings to fit your needs :)

 ## 1. Setting up the security group

-This example uses a group...
+This example uses a group excluded from a geo-blocking CA policy.
 To create a new group:

 ```powershell
 Connect-MgGraph -Scopes Group.ReadWrite.All